jupyterlab/frontends-team-compass/docs/surveys/2020-jupyterlab-survey.md

 ### Scale

-14. How do you scale and schedule your workloads? (up to 4)
+14. How do you scale and schedule your workloads? (pick up to 4)
     - 🖥️ They run just fine on my local machine.
     - ❓I need to scale, but don't know how.
     - Server - on premise HPC/ data center.